fabry-training/portal-manual-doc/doc/handbook-at/company.md

 ##### Cooperation agreement PosCreator

-This function enables companies to use the role of a PosCreator in the ft.portal.
-Thus all functions of a PosCreator, e.g. the creation and administration of employees, cash register products or PosDealers are available to him in the ft.Portal.
+This function enables companies to use the role of a PosCreator in the fiskaltrust.Portal.
+Thus all functions of a PosCreator, e.g. the creation and administration of employees, cash register products or PosDealers are available to him in the fiskaltrust.Portal.

 ![Screenshot-AT 29](images/portal-sandbox.fiskaltrust.at/AccountProfile/002.png)
 Screenshot-AT 29: Slider for assigning the role "controller manufacturer"